-- A patient requiring a hematopoietic cell transplantation, cell therapy and/or immunosuppressive treatment (for bone marrow failures) is identified in a centre. - 2.
+- 1. A patient requiring a hematopoietic cell transplantation, cell therapy and/or immunosuppressive treatment (for bone marrow failures) is identified in a centre. - 2.
 The patient then signs an informed consent form and consents to having their data shared with the EBMT. - If the answer is No, only anonymous data can be entered into the system (see Anonymous events section). - If the answer is Yes, proceed to the next step. - 3.
-The centre's data manager checks if the patient is already registered in the system or not: - If the answer is yes, the data should be added to the existing patient record.
+The centre's data manager checks if the patient is already registered in the system or not: - If the answer is Yes, the data should be added to the existing patient record.
 The Patient registration form should not be completed again.
+If the patient was previously registered by another centre, the data manager should follow a process described at EBMT website as Access to patients given a prior treatment in another centre. - If not, the patient can be registered in the EBMT Registry (see Patient Registration Form). - 4.
+The patient registration form is completed and submitted. - 5.
+The relevant diagnosis form needs to be selected and completed.